Tim Beckham: Draft and minor leagues

-The Tampa Bay Rays chose Beckham with the first overall selection of the 2008 MLB Draft.
+The Tampa Bay Rays chose Beckham with the first overall selection of the 2008 MLB draft.
 Beckham signed with the Rays on June 19, receiving a signing bonus of $6.15 million.
 He played with the Princeton Rays of the Appalachian League, the Hudson Valley Renegades, the Bowling Green Hot Rods of the Midwest League, and the Charlotte Stone Crabs of the Florida State League.

 In 2011, Beckham was selected to the All-Star Futures Game along with fellow Tampa Bay Rays prospects Hak-Ju Lee and Matt Moore.

 In May 2012, Beckham was suspended 50 games for a second positive test for a "drug of abuse".

 After the conclusion of the 2012 season, Beckham was added to the 40-man roster to be protected from the upcoming Rule 5 draft.
 He was optioned to AAA Durham on March 15, 2013.

-Tampa Bay Rays
+Major leagues

 On September 18, 2013, the Rays promoted Beckham to the majors.
-Beckham made his MLB debut on September 19, as a pinch hitter against the Texas Rangers.
-In his only at-bat, he recorded his first career MLB hit, a single, off of Rangers pitcher Tanner Scheppers.
+He made his MLB debut on September 19, as a pinch hitter against the Texas Rangers.
+In his only at-bat, he recorded his first career MLB hit, a single off of Tanner Scheppers.
 He had 3 hits, all singles, in 7 at-bats.
 He scored once and drove in a run.